 San Mateo Replacement Parking Track: The project involves the preparation of an amendment to the previously obtained environmental clearance report and final design of a "set out track" to replace the one that was removed in the Bay Meadows area to facilitate the construction of the 25th Ave.
 Grade Separation Project.
 The track, which will be located between 10th and 14th Aves., will be accessed from 9th Ave., approximately 1,000 feet in length and have a single switch.
 Electrification is not part of the base funding plan.
 Supplemental funding will be needed to electrify the replacement parking track.

-June: SWI Continues with Construction Activities.
-Budgets/Grants continues to work with Caltrans on Program Supplement (PS) for \$3.77M in LPP funds, will proceed with requesting Pre-approval spending authority (PASA) until PS is executed and funds are activated.
+July: SWI Continues with construction activities.
+Budgets/Grants continues to work with Caltrans on Program Supplement (PS) for \$3.77M in LPP funds, will be paying construction invoices per the Pre-approval spending authority (PASA) until PS is executed and funds are activated.

-July: Grants team will continue to work with Caltrans to execute program supplement agreement for LPP funds.
-SWI will continue sound wall construction and grading will begin for setout track.
+August: Grants team will continue to work with Caltrans to execute program supplement agreement for LPP funds.
+Among other construction activities, SWI will perform track construction and connect the setout track to mainline track under a weekend single tracking outage Aug 23-26th.
+TASI will perform installation and testing of required signal components during the weekend outage.